openssl/openssl/crypto/perlasm/README.md

 The first argument is the 'type'.
 Currently
 `cpp`, `sol`, `a.out`, `elf` or `win32`.
-The second argument is the file name.
+The second argument is the filename.

 The reciprocal function is
 `&asm_finish()` which should be called at the end.